Find and visualize personal data in Microsoft Priva

 Subject rights requests

 The overview page includes a tile that shows how many subject rights requests have been created over the last seven days.
 A second tile, if applicable, shows how many requests are overdue based on your designated deadlines and may need immediate attention.
-Selecting these tiles will take users with the appropriate permissions to the main Subject Rights page.
+Selecting these tiles takes users with the appropriate permissions to the main Subject Rights page.

 Content items with the most personal data

 Content that contains a large amount of personal data may present a higher risk of exposure.
-You may wish to review such items to ensure they are covered by a Privacy Risk Management policy.
+You may wish to review such items to ensure they're covered by a Privacy Risk Management policy.
 To help raise these items to your attention, the overview page provides a view into your content items that contain the most personal data according to your settings.
 Here you can see the number of unique personal data types detected, how many unique content owners have been identified, and how many data subjects have been identified according to the data matching settings for subject rights requests.

 Select View summary for a summary view of the items found.
 You can also choose to Explore these findings to preview individual files.
 This view shows a maximum of 100 items.
 Users in the Privacy Management role group can select files to review details and determine relevance, and export the list in .csv format for reference.